 - You can ask to see the lab tests for your employees’ CBD products.

 If an employee is responsible enough to ensure their choice in CBD products has a non-detectable level of THC in it (0.000%), then they should be passing drug tests.
 Standard urinalysis drug tests only search for the presence of THC, not CBD.
 If your employee shows you a lab test of their product, you can evaluate the THC content for yourself.

 This is how first responders and others who are subject to random drug testing can safely use CBD.

 A recent breakthrough in testing allows you to solve this problem as well.
 It’s called a CBD/THC ratio test from LabCorp, and it’s a simple urinalysis.
-In a nutshell, this test will allow you to see if your employee was taking CBD or using marijuana based on the ratios of CBD to THC.
+In a nutshell, this test will allow you to see if your employee was taking CBD or another product based on the ratios of CBD to THC.

 Jon Rhodes is a clinical hypnotherapist and CBD researcher.

 “Employers should first know that CBD without THC does not get anyone high…”

 So employees can do their work perfectly fine while taking CBD.
 They should also know that CBD is legal in the majority of territories around the world.

 It would also be helpful for employers to read some of the scientific research that has been undertaken related to CBD.
 Then they would understand that CBD is relatively safe and can help with many issues, such as anxiety, sleep, and stress.

 Once an employer is aware of all this, they may then see that CBD is nothing to fear.
 On the contrary, it may help their employees to be healthier in mind and body.
 As a result, it could make them more fit for work and more productive.